 FIVE WAYS TO FIGHT FREE PROM DRESS SHOPPING

-If your daughter has grown up with Secret Keeper Girl, you will know that we shy away from a list of do’s and don’t when it comes to modesty.
+If your daughter has grown up with True Girl, you will know that we shy away from a list of do’s and don’t when it comes to modesty.
 Modesty isn’t about hiding her body, but revealing the beauty and brains that is inside of her.
 Therefore, we prefer to provide the girls tools to assess for themselves whether or not an outfit is appropriate.
 Prom dress shopping can be done the same way, but you must have these five conversations up front.

 1. Take on Prom Dress Shopping as A Mother/Daughter Shop ‘Til You Drop Challenge

 You’ll be navigating modesty land mines out there!
 And also possibly some real ugly dresses being sold as “modest!”
 (What!?
 Did I say something you weren’t actually thinking???)
 You’re looking for the hidden treasures to select from…dresses that are both modest and cute.
 Here’s the really big challenge, each girl’s body is uniquely and beautifully made by the Creator, and that does mean that one dress may be perfectly modest on Girl #1 and be perfectly inappropriate on Girl #2.
 Sometimes one of my girls would try on a dress and it would be a big thumbs up from everyone, but the other one would try on a similar style and it got voted down soundly.
 This can be really painful…unless, you make it a unique challenge and set it up to be fun!
 Framing it as a mother/daughter challenge creates a team effort to find the perfect dress that both mom and daughter LOVE.

 2. Be Prepared to Invest in a Modest Gown.